-The student will be assigned patients for recall examination and/or adjustment on a rotating basis by the Clinic Manager.
+The resident will be assigned patients for recall examination and/or adjustment on a rotating basis by the Clinic Manager.
 Should the patient require more than routine prophylaxis or other minor therapy, an appropriate appointment time should be scheduled.
-Clinical experience will be gained with minimal expenditure of clinic time and students will develop a better understanding of the continuing care needed with prosthodontic treatment.
+Clinical experience will be gained with minimal expenditure of clinic time and residents will develop a better understanding of the continuing care needed with prosthodontic treatment.
 Patients must be clearly informed as to the cost of any definitive procedures before beginning treatment and appropriate chart entries must be made.
 Treatment changes of any magnitude will require a treatment plan modification or the development of a new treatment plan with appropriate signatures.
 The need for extensive re-treatment or adjustment may necessitate reassignment by the Program Director or Assistant Program Director.

-D. Faculty Coverage for Graduate Student Patient Care
+D. Faculty Coverage for Resident Patient Care

-Students are encouraged to seek advisory from multiple faculty, however it is required that students should identify one fulltime faculty as the attending faculty for each patient's care.
-Students should report to the attending faculty and get approval if there are any major changes of the treatment plan.
+Residents treat patients only under faculty approval as they work under the dental license of that faculty member.
+Residents are encouraged to seek advisory from multiple faculty, however it is required that residents should identify one fulltime faculty as the attending faculty for each patient's care.
+Residents should report to the attending faculty and get approval if there are any major changes to the treatment plan.